amykatenicho/IoTWorkshop/README.md

 	> **Note:** If the Device Explorer hub connection is not configured yet, you can follow the instructions explained in the [Registering your device](#Task14) section

-7. If you followed the instructions for devices without a screen attached, you will need to delete the timer created in that flow before you continue.
+7. Now remove the timer created in that flow before you continue.
 A new timer will be created in the next steps replacing the previous one.
 Remove the **Timer_Tick** method you created before and delete the following lines from the **MainPage** constructor

 	````C#
 	var timer = new DispatcherTimer();